-II.4 System enjoyment
+D. System enjoyment

 Scholars found that activities using information technology should be enjoyable and accepted by the users [26], [7], [11], [8].
-Perceived enjoyment refers to degree to which a user believes that using a system will be enjoyable, apart from the effect of such system on his/her job performance [11].
-Adapting system enjoyment factor to examine the acceptance of web based training system by public sector's employees suggests that those employees will accept such system if they believe that the process of using the system will be enjoyable.
-In the effect of perceived enjoyment, many studies indicated that perceived enjoyment has direct effect on user's intention to use e-learning system and indirect effect on the behavioral intention through perceived ease of use and perceived usefulness [26], [7], [8].
+Perceived enjoyment refers to the degree to which a user believes that using a system will be enjoyable, apart from the effect of such system on his/her job performance [11].
+Adapting system enjoyment factor to examine the acceptance of web-based training systems by public sector's employees suggests that those employees will accept such system if they believe that the process of using the system will be enjoyable.
+In the effect of perceived enjoyment, many studies indicated that perceived enjoyment has direct effect on user's intention to use e-learning systems and indirect effect on the behavioral intention through perceived ease of use and perceived usefulness [26], [7], [8].
 Thus, the following hypotheses are proposed.

-- H11.
-System enjoyment has a direct impact on perceived performance expectancy. - H12.
-System enjoyment has a direct impact on perceived effort expectancy. - H13.
-System enjoyment has a direct impact on employees' intention to use web based training.
+H11.
+System enjoyment has a direct impact on perceived performance expectancy.

+H12.
+System enjoyment has a direct impact on perceived effort expectancy.

+H13.
+System enjoyment has a direct impact on employees' intention to use web-based training systems.